WangLab-ComputationalBiology/btc-scrna-training/material/docs/stratification-and-cnv.md

 !!! note "Question"

     Does the consensus method affect the meta-program analysis?
+A: `Run_Consensus_Meta`

 ## Reference